catalystneuro/dan-lab-to-nwb/README.md

 The `video_utils` directory contains utility scripts for preparing video files before conversion:

-* `convert_videos_to_h264.sh` : Shell script that re-encodes `.avi` videos to H.264 `.mp4` for compatibility with NWB visualization widgets, which require browser-native codecs (H.264, VP8/VP9, or AV1).
+* `convert_videos_to_h264.py` : Python script that re-encodes `.avi` videos to H.264 `.mp4` for compatibility with NWB visualization widgets, which require browser-native codecs (H.264, VP8/VP9, or AV1).
+Works on both Mac and Windows.
 Must be run before the NWB conversion.

 ## Running a Conversion